denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 It sounds really weird that program are proofs, but this is where it gets *really* fun.

-Think about the types in the simple typed language calculus.
-Anything which can be formed from the following grammar is a lambda calculus type:
+Think about the types in the simple typed language:

 ```
 type ::= primitive | function | ( type )